ppad-tech/sha256/README.md

 ## Performance

-Our aim is best-in-class performance for pure, highly-auditable Haskell code.
+The eventual aim is best-in-class performance for pure, highly-auditable Haskell code.

 Benchmark figures at present: